Java-9000/Java-1000/com/soft9000/M1000/A00400/MISSION.md

 ### Notes:
 - Traditionally the Java Runtime provides an empty `String[]` - never a `null` - to a console `main.` Test cases however, can so do!
+- Some feel that `private` member functions need never sanity-checked their parameters.
+Others do not.
+(There are valid arguments on both sides!)
 - Parameter testing is an important way to know what our input is, as well as to prevent data processing errors!

 ### p.s.